Sunday, May 7, 2023 • 7:00 p.m.

 Beethoven was baptized December 17, 1770, in Bonn, Germany, and died March 26, 1827, in Vienna, Austria.
 The first performance of this symphony took place on May 7, 1824, at Vienna’s Kärntnertor Theatre.
 In addition to SATB soloists and chorus, the score calls for for pairs of woodwinds (plus piccolo and contrabassoon), 4 horns, 2 trumpets, 3 trombones, timpani, percussion and strings.

-Before he left Bonn in 1792, Beethoven seems to have been contemplating a musical setting of Schiller’s “Ode to Joy” (An die Freude), which, because of its expression of utopian ideals and its delirious praise of “joy,” had inspired the composer since his earliest years.
+Beethoven’s final symphony is a work of monumental proportions, its innovative musical syntax influencing virtually every Western composer (particularly Mendelssohn, Brahms, Wagner, Bruckner and Mahler).
+As far back as 1792, Beethoven seems to have been contemplating a musical setting of Schiller’s “Ode to Joy” (An die Freude), which, because of its expression of utopian ideals and its delirious praise of “joy,” had inspired the composer since his earliest years.
 In 1810, the outline of the chief melody appeared in the Op.
 80 Choral Fantasy for piano, chorus and orchestra, in which a poem in praise of music forms the foundation of a brilliant choral finale.
+Beethoven worked on the Ninth Symphony from 1822 to 1824, after he had become almost completely deaf and could hear his music only in his head.
+The melody to which he finally set portions of Schiller’s poem became one of the best-known tunes of all time, a symbol of humanity’s desire for universal joy and fraternity.

 The first two movements, with their persistent, powerful and percussive dotted rhythms, evince tension and conflict.
 The mystery and emptiness of the D-minor first movement’s opening chord seem to evoke desolation and despair, and the darkness is deepened by the descending minor melodic figures in the principal theme.
 But the mood lightens a little during the rest of the movement: its second theme is in the brighter B♭ major, and occasional melodic hints seem to anticipate the finale.
-A rapid, helter-skelter musical chase, which Beethoven spoke of in a sketch as “mere sport,” opens the second movement, also in D minor.
+A helter-skelter musical chase, which Beethoven spoke of in a sketch as “mere sport,” opens the second movement, also in D minor.
 This is followed by a gentler, major-key trio section, in which melodic foretastes of the finale again appear.

-The contemplative third movement is also built on two contrasting themes, the first in B♭ and serenely song-like, the second in D and somewhat faster.
+The contemplative third movement is also built on two contrasting themes, the first in B&flat and serenely song-like, the second in D and somewhat faster.
 The slow first theme is decorated with increasingly complex musical patternwork in its two variations and lengthy coda.
 Prior to each of the variations, the second, somewhat faster-moving theme appears, first in D and then in G, providing tonal contrast.

 The gigantic choral finale begins with a furious orchestral expostulation, followed by a “rejection” of material from the first three movements, themes of which are quoted in turn.
 The “Freude” theme is then presented and given three variations before an even more dissonant outburst signals the entry of the voices.
 A solo baritone sings, “O friends, not these sounds!
 Rather, sing more pleasing songs, full of joy,” and soloist and chorus then join in the “Freude” theme.
 This is worked into a huge musical structure in which four soloists, chorus and orchestra combine in a virtual “symphony within a symphony,” with a grand “opening movement” in D, a brisk “Turkish march” in B♭ major and 6/8 time, a stately “slow movement” in G, and a “finale” that combines the “Freude” and “seid umschlungen” (“be embraced”) themes.